 The Privacy Commissioner is not making any comment on the matter.

-Next story in National: Some offenders can vote this election
+Next story in New Zealand: Some offenders can vote this election

 Copyright © 2013, Radio New Zealand